sailccsa/sailccsa.github.io/_pages/events.md

 Follow our [event calendar](https://calendar.google.com/calendar/u/2?cid=MWZxbGxzZ2dscThuamc4dWxlNzgzdGxoZjhAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) to automatically see all our events!

+You can download a PDF of our events for printing [here](/assets/misc-files/CCSA-2024-Schedule.pdf).

 # 2024 Season

 * 03 FEB 2024 WINTER SOCIAL 5pm Concordia Church